 There has never been a better time to visit Berlin.
 Germany’s cool, liberal capital welcomes visitors with vibrant art, glorious nightlife, and a brilliant food scene.

-In addition to illustrious celebrations like the Bauhaus Centennial and 30 years since the fall of the Berlin Wall, last year witnessed the return of VeggieWorld, Europe’s oldest and largest vegan festival (from 30 to 31 March 2019), as well as the opening of Humboldt Forum, a new large-scale museum housed in the rebuilt Berlin Palace, which now incorporates two institutions – the Ethnological Museum of Berlin and the Museum of Asian Art.
+Last years have witnessed the opening of Humboldt Forum, a new large-scale museum housed in the rebuilt Berlin Palace, which now incorporates two institutions – the Ethnological Museum of Berlin and the Museum of Asian Art.

 Besides, eccentric Berlin is a hotbed for creatives, with lots of quirky galleries, artisanal cafés, and hip workspaces infusing life in the city’s many derelict buildings.
 The streets are a canvas for graffiti artists, parks and green spaces stretch as far as the eye can see, and former warehouses have been transformed into clubbing temples.
 History is tangible here, but so is the explosive artistic energy that this big, multicultural metropolis exudes.

 With a charming cobblestoned old town, delicious cuisine, and stylish hotels popping up like mushrooms, it’s no surprise Tbilisi often makes the lists of 2023’s top travel destinations.